rosiepiee/rosiepiee/README.md

 I love Soudam and Sonadow.
 I also ship most (LEGAL!!!!!) ships with Sonic, if any of that makes you uncomfy.. hide me or ignore me, I do NOT care.

-Respectfully, fuck off if you come up to me, my friends, or my bf just to ragebait or start drama, you will be getting hid so quick.
+Respectfully, fuck off if you come up to me, my friends, or my bf just to ragebait or start drama, you will be getting blocked so quick.

 BYI!
 I have attachment/trust issues, mood swings, anxiety, and suspected depressions.
 I also apologize a lot..
 If that bothers you, just dni with me.
 I am not looking for friends anyway.